Jacobian matrix and determinant: Jacobian determinant

 If m = n, then f is a function from R^{n} to itself and the Jacobian matrix is a square matrix.
 We can then form its determinant, known as the Jacobian determinant.
 The Jacobian determinant is sometimes simply referred to as "the Jacobian".

 The Jacobian determinant at a given point gives important information about the behavior of f near that point.
 For instance, the continuously differentiable function f is invertible near a point p ∈ R^{n} if the Jacobian determinant at p is non-zero.
 This is the inverse function theorem.
 Furthermore, if the Jacobian determinant at p is positive, then f preserves orientation near p; if it is negative, f reverses orientation.
 The absolute value of the Jacobian determinant at p gives us the factor by which the function f expands or shrinks volumes near p; this is why it occurs in the general substitution rule.

 The Jacobian determinant is used when making a change of variables when evaluating a multiple integral of a function over a region within its domain.
 To accommodate for the change of coordinates the magnitude of the Jacobian determinant arises as a multiplicative factor within the integral.
 This is because the n-dimensional dV element is in general a parallelepiped in the new coordinate system, and the n-volume of a parallelepiped is the determinant of its edge vectors.

 The Jacobian can also be used to determine the stability of equilibria for systems of differential equations by approximating behavior near an equilibrium point.
-Its applications include determining the stability of the disease-free equilibrium in disease modelling.